-When I stated my journey, my goal was to Wakeboard in all 50 States in 21 days.
+When I started my journey, my goal was to Wakeboard in all 50 States in 21 days.
 I thought this was a great goal that added a challenge to the attempt.
 I set the list of lakes I wanted to visit and calculate out the time it would take.
 My initial calculation was to do this in only 21 days.
 This turned out to be a great challenge.
 After all said and done, we drove 12,403.8 miles and used 1,108.9 gallons of gas.
-It took me 23 days, 10 hours, 19 minutes
+It took me 23 days, 6 hours, 5 minutes

 Wake The World Charity

-During my record setting attempt I was try to bring awareness to WAKE THE WORLD.
+During my record-setting attempt, I was trying to bring awareness to WAKE THE WORLD.
 Wake the World (WTW) is a 501(c)(3) non-profit organization.
 They are a group of boat owners providing watersports opportunities to abandoned, abused and neglected children, as well as for the handicapped and our wounded warriors.

 I was so lucky to be able to join this group.
 They are doing so much happiness to people.
 Greg Hodgin who is the founder / CEO of Wake the World has brought so much joy to my life in the short time that I have known.
 Him.
 I was able to help out at the 2016 Summer events on Badin Lake in North Carolina the summer of 2016.

-During my trip I also was able to meet up with two different WAKE THE WORLD event.
+During my trip, I also was able to meet up with two different WAKE THE WORLD event.
 I meet the first group in Vancouver Washington and Isabella’s WTW Washington.
 This took place on the Columbia River.
 The second was in Kansas City Missouri on Smithville Reservoir.
-Both of these event we awesome and I was able to help out while I was at these events.
+Both of these events we awesome and I was able to help out while I was at these events.

 Lake #1 Lake Norman, North Carolina

-My trip started on July 9th 2016 at 8:15 am on Lake Norman in North Carolina.
+My trip started on July 9th, 2016 at 8:15 am on Lake Norman in North Carolina.
 I was fortunate enough that Tanner Lawson who works at Malibu Boats of Charlotte brought a new Malibu Boat to the lake to help us kick off this trip.
-We had a lot of our friends come to witness the start of our trip and give me a big send off.
+We are so grateful that Tanner took the time to help us out.
+We had a lot of our friends come to witness the start of our trip and give me a big send-off.

 Lake #2 Lake Hartwell, South Carolina